dippynark/kfmt/README.md

-      --clean                       Remove metadata.namespace field from non-namespaced resources --comment                     Comment each output file with the path of the corresponding input file --create-missing-namespaces   Create missing Namespace manifests
-      --discovery                   Use API Server for discovery -f, --filter stringArray          Filter kind.group from output manifests (e.g. Deployment.apps or Secret) -h, --help                        Help for kfmt
-  -i, --input stringArray           Input files or directories containing manifests.
+      --clean                       Remove metadata.namespace field from non-namespaced resources --comment                     Comment each output file with the path of the corresponding input file --create-missing-namespaces   Create missing Namespace manifests -d, --discovery                   Use API Server for discovery -f, --filter stringArray          Filter kind.group from output manifests (e.g. Deployment.apps or Secret) -h, --help                        Print help text -i, --input stringArray           Input files or directories containing manifests.
 If no input is specified /dev/stdin will be used
-  -k, --kubeconfig string           Path to the kubeconfig file used for discovery (default "/Users/luke/.kube/config") -n, --namespace string            Set metadata.namespace field if missing from namespaced resources (default "default") -o, --output string               Output directory to write organised manifests
+  -k, --kubeconfig string           Path to the kubeconfig file used for discovery (default "/.kube/config") -n, --namespace string            Set metadata.namespace field if missing from namespaced resources (default "default") -o, --output string               Output directory to write organised manifests
       --overwrite                   Overwrite existing output files
       --remove                      Remove processed input files
-      --strict                      Require metadata.namespace field is not set for non-namespaced resources
+      --strict                      Require metadata.namespace field is not set for non-namespaced resources -v, --version                     Print version
 ```

-Namespaced resources in any input can be annotated as follows:
+Namespaced resources can be annotated as follows:

 ```
 kfmt.dev/namespaces: "namespace1,namespace2,..."